bhallstein/Diatom/readme.md

 double exp = d.number_value();    // exp == 2.718
 ```

-Instead of holding values, a *table* Diatom has a set of named descendants, which are other diatoms, which are indexed by string:
+Instead of representing a numeric, bool or string value, a *table* Diatom has a set of named descendants, which are other Diatoms, which are indexed by string:

 ```cpp
 Diatom d;